esbuild/community-plugins/README.md

 * [esbuild-plugin-http-fetch](https://deno.land/x/esbuild_plugin_http_fetch): A plugin that resolves http(s) modules, for use with browsers and Deno.
 * [esbuild-plugin-eval](https://deno.land/x/esbuild_plugin_eval): A plugin that evaluates a module before importing it.
+* [esbuild-plugin-env](https://deno.land/x/esbuild_plugin_env): A plugin that exports the current environment as a module.

 ## How to use a plugin